BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Properties of

 Since our NIRSpec data do not cover the wavelength range of \ha, \niiab, or \siiab, we are unable to investigate the position of \UC on the commonly used [NII]-BPT (\citealt{bald81}) or [SII]-VO87 (\citealt{veil87}) line ratio diagrams.
 However, a powerful set of alternative diagnostics are those of \citet{mazz24}.
 In addition to O32 and Ne3O2, these diagnostics make use of the \oiiic auroral line through $\rm O3Hg=[OIII]\lambda 4363/H\gamma$ and $\rm O3= [OIII]\lambda 4363/[OIII]\lambda 5007$ (Figure \ref{mazzfig}).
 These are used to create line ratio diagrams, with regions in which only AGN are found, while other parts of the diagrams are populated by both AGN and star forming galaxies.

 Previously, \citet{mazz24} used the measured values of \citet{koko23} to show that \UC was indeed an AGN.
 Our newly measured line fluxes confirm this (Figure \ref{mazzfig}).
-While the \hg flux reported by \citet{koko23} include contributions from both the narrow and broad components, we only use the $3\sigma$ upper limit on the narrow component of \hg (Table \ref{linefluxtable}) to find a similar result.
+While the \hg flux reported by \citet{koko23} include contributions from both the narrow and broad components, we only use the $3\sigma$ upper limit on the narrow component of \hg (Table \ref{linefluxtable}{\footnote{Note that since \hg falls in a spectral gap of the R2700 data, this upper limit is dependent on the R100 data.}}) to find a similar result.
 Our limit lies below the demarcation line for the $\rm O3Hg-O33$ plot (lower panels of Figure \ref{mazzfig}), but does not disagree with an AGN interpretation, given that this lower region is populated both by AGN and SF galaxies.

 To place this in a broader context, we compare the location of \UC in these line ratio diagrams to those of high-redshift ($z>6$) sources from literature (\citealt{curt23_mirko,lars23,naka23,lase24,juod24,topp24,uble24,cull25,curt25,hari25,ji25gnz11,poll25,tayl25}).
 We also collect all sources from UNCOVER DR4 (\citealt{beza24,pric25})\footnote{\url{https://jwst-uncover.github.io/DR4.html}} with significant line detections, resulting in one additional source (UNCOVER\_10646, $z=8.5$).
 From this comparison, it is clear that \UC features one of the highest O3Hg ratios among the observed galaxies.
 A rare exception in this sample is the upper limit of CAPERS-LRD-z9 \citep{tayl25}, which is comparable to ours.
 This source also features a very low O33, implying a high \oiiic/\oiiib ratio of $\sim0.6$.
 As discussed in Section \ref{ism_sec}, even our estimated \oiiic/\oiiib ratio of $\sim0.1$ is difficult to explain without requiring extreme conditions (i.e., unphysically high temperature or density).
 While CAPERS-LRD-z9 is a BL LRD with a similar $M_{\rm BH}$ (see Section \ref{cosmictime}), it lies far from the AGN demarcation line in the $\rm O3Hg-O33$ diagnostic plot.
 Thus, \UC remains one of the most clear AGN in these diagnostics.